This is page One. Other topics on page Two:

-Nikon's automatic wireless remote speedlight system makes it phenomenally easy and convenient to use a couple of remote flashes (like Main light and Fill light).
+Nikon's Advanced Wireless Lighting is the name of the CLS remote speedlight feature that makes it phenomenally easy and convenient to use a couple of remote flashes (like Main light and Fill light).
 Its Commander allows easy off-camera remote flash, and it provides an automatic point & shoot wireless remote TTL multiple flash system.
 Automatic setup is surely the largest factor for many people.
 Just set a flash or two out there and they can work.
 Immediate automatic TTL multiple flash setup, vs. tedious manual setup.
 However manual flash does offer absolute and full control (no automation).
-The commander system can also be used as a wireless triggering system for manual flash power levels (which is NOT to be confused with Manual flash mode - it is still very much Commander/Remote operation, and incompatible with much manual flash gear, such as optical slaves).
+The commander system can also be used as a wireless triggering system for manual flash power levels (which is NOT to be confused with Manual flash mode.
+It is still very much Commander/Remote operation, and incompatible with much manual flash gear, such as optical slaves).

 The Commander MUST be on-camera (for communication), either the internal flash with Commander, or a speedlight with Commander on hot shoe, or connected to the hot shoe with a SC-28 type of hot shoe extension cord.
 Then the commander will individually preflash and meter each Remote flash group, and will set the individual group power levels so that they each meter the same intensity at the subject, regardless of their distances, or bounce, or modifiers.
-If using the internal flash or speedlight commander, this can include its flash too, if it is set to contribute in TTL mode (or it can be disabled with mode "- -").
+If using the internal flash or speedlight commander, this can include its flash too, if it is set to contribute in TTL mode (or it can be disabled with its Mode "- -" in Commander menu).

-You can also set your lighting ratio in the commander menu, and the system will do that for you too - to make one flash be intentionally stronger than the other, for main light and fill light concept.
+You can also set your lighting ratio in the commander menu, and the system will do that for you too, to make one flash be intentionally stronger than the other, for main light and fill light concept.
 The preflashes take a split second, activated by the shutter button, just before the shutter opens.
 This is immediate automatic wireless remote point & shoot TTL multiple flash setup, and it is an Awesome capability.
 But like all automation, not always extremely versatile.
-Certainly very convenient, but automation is never complete control - sometimes TTL can be a surprise - any camera metering is simply not always accurate (it depends on the brightness of the colors of the subject and background), but we always have Flash Compensation to fix it.
-The main skill to be developed for TTL flash is always the Flash Compensation button - don't hesitate to use it, always consider using it.
+Certainly very convenient, but automation is never complete control.
+Sometimes TTL can be a surprise.
+Any camera metering is simply not always precise (reflective meters depend on the brightness of the colors of the subject and background), but we always have Flash Compensation to fix it.
+The main skill to be developed for TTL flash is always the Flash Compensation button — don't hesitate to use it when needed, always consider using it.

 "But my popup flash still flashes" is a common first question.
-It should still flash, in its way.
-The popup flash is also the commander, and it must flash commands to the remotes (before the shutter opens).
-In the Commander menu, we normally set the popup flash Mode to be "- -", which turns it off to disable its contribution to the picture lighting (after the shutter opens).
+Used as a Commander, it must still flash, in its way.
+The popup flash is also the commander, which must flash commands to the remotes (before the shutter opens).
+The internal flash can also be another contributing group in the lighting, but we normally disable this feature (it still flashes commands before the shutter opens).
+This is done in the Commander menu by setting the Mode of the Internal Group to be "- -", which turns it off to disable its contribution to the picture lighting (after the shutter opens).
 The commanders (except the SU-800, which is commander-only) include two functions, Commander and Flash.
-The pop-up camera flash for example, can be another regular flash unit (group) during the shutter exposure, and as Commander, it also flashes command signals to the remotes - which occur before the shutter opens.
+The pop-up camera flash for example, can be another regular flash unit (group) during the shutter exposure, and as Commander, it also flashes command signals to the remotes, which occur just before the shutter opens.
 These commanders include a menu to disable the internal flash (with mode "- -") , which is usually done, to prevent the on-camera flash from contributing to the exposure.
 And it does prevent it, however, we humans will always still see the flash continuing to flash command signals but which occur slightly before shutter actually opens.
 To better understand this, we can experiment with Rear Curtain sync, and a long one second shutter speed once, to see when the flashing occurs with respect to shutter being open.
-There can still be issues with this flashing causing the subject to blink, solved with FV Lock below.
+There can still be issues with this flashing causing the subject to blink, solved with FV Lock (next page).
 Note that Remote mode has no Standby mode, it is always listening and ready.
 If you see Standby in Remote mode, it means your batteries are dead.

-This exercise uses the D300 internal flash as Commander, and two remote SB-800 flashes in two 45 inch Smith Victor umbrellas.
+This exercise uses the D300"internal flash as Commander, and two remote SB-800 flashes in two reflected white umbrellas (which is a Smith Victor UK2 Umbrella Kit.
 The horse is metal, and this background is a reflective gold paper.
 One point of choosing the horse is to cast a clear background shadow, to judge flash intensity and softness.
 The dark harsh shadows were intentionally included to aid showing that the automation sets the flash exposures to be equal at the subject.

 Your picture need not be a tabletop scene like this... it might be a portrait, or a group, or a macro, or any picture where you would use flash.